Cleanliness and the Varchenko-Gelfand algebra: Introduction

 \section{Introduction}

 It is a long-standing open problem to determine which complex hyperplane arrangement complements are $K(\pi,1)$, meaning that their higher homotopy groups vanish.
-In the case where the hyperplane arrangement is the complexification of a real hyperplane arrangement, the homotopy type of the complement is determined by the associated oriented matroid \cite[Theorem 1]{salvetti}, therefore the $K(\pi,1)$ problem must have a combinatorial answer.
+In the case where the hyperplane arrangement is the complexification of a real hyperplane arrangement, the homotopy type of the complement is determined by the associated oriented matroid \cite[Theorem 1]{salvetti}, and therefore the $K(\pi,1)$ problem must have a combinatorial answer.
 See \cite{Falk-Randell2,FR86,yoshinaga-survey} for surveys and partial results.

-Recently, Yoshinaga gave a necessary (but not sufficient) condition for a complexified arrangement complement to be $K(\pi,1)$ \cite{yoshinaga-spheres}, which is formulated in terms of the oriented matroid.
-In the first part of this paper, we give an algebraic reformulation of Yoshinaga's criterion, which we now describe.
+Recently, Yoshinaga proved that, if $\cA$ is a real hyperplane arrangement and the complement of the complexification of $\cA$ is $K(\pi,1)$, then $\cA$ is {\bf clean} in the sense of Barkley and Speyer \cite{Barkley-Speyer,yoshinaga-spheres}.
+In the first part of this paper, we give an algebraic reformulation of cleanliness, which we now describe.

 Let $\cA$ be a finite set of hyperplanes in a real vector space $V$, and let $\F$ be any field.
 The {\bf Varchenko--Gelfand algebra} $\VG(\cA,\F)$ is by definition the ring of locally constant $\F$-valued functions on the complement of the union of hyperplanes.
 This is a boring ring (it is isomorphic to a direct sum of one copy of $\F$ for each chamber), but it admits an interesting presentation whose generators are the {\bf Heaviside functions}: there are two such functions for each hyperplane, taking the value 1 on one side of the hyperplane and 0 on the other side.
 The ring $\VG(\cA,\F)$ is filtered, with the $p^\text{th}$ filtered piece consisting as functions that can be expressed as polynomials of degree at most $p$ in the Heaviside functions.
 The associated graded algebra, which is also called the {\bf Cordovil algebra}, is isomorphic to the cohomology ring of the complement of the union of the subspaces $H\otimes\R^3\subset V\otimes\R^3$ \cite{moseley,DBPW}.
 We say that the Varchenko--Gelfand algebra is {\bf quadratic} if all relations among the Heaviside functions are generated by those of degree at most 2.
 Similarly, we say that the Cordovil algebra is quadratic if all relations among the corresponding generators are generated by those of degree 2.
 Our main results (Theorem \ref{main} and Corollary \ref{cor:cordovil}) say that the following implications hold: